 RFRA was an urgent response to the Supreme Court's 1990 decision in Employment Division v.
-Smith, which dealt a severe setback to religious freedom.
+Smith, 8 which was authored by Justice Scalia and dealt a severe setback to religious liberty.
 Before the Smith decision, the Supreme Court's free exercise test had prohibited the government from burdening a citizen's religious exercise unless the government demonstrated that it had a compelling interest that justified overriding the individual's religious practice.
-The Smith decision upended this traditional presumption: The government no longer had to show a compelling reason for overriding a person's religious convictions, but instead could simply require a citizen to violate her religious convictions no matter how easy it would be for the government to accommodate her religious conscience.
+9 The Smith decision reversed this traditional presumption.
+The government no longer had to show a compelling reason for overriding a person's religious convictions, but instead could simply require a citizen to violate her religious convictions no matter how easy it would be for the government to accommodate her religious conscience.